Comparison

 The Production Gap Challenge

-Industry Reality (2026): Nearly two-thirds of organizations are experimenting with AI agents, but fewer than one in four have successfully scaled them to production.
+Industry Reality (2026): Nearly two-thirds of organizations are experimenting with AI agents, but fewer than one in ten have successfully scaled them to production.
 This "production gap" is the central challenge facing enterprises.
 Quality and reliability remain the biggest barriers, with 33% of organizations citing quality as their primary blocker to production deployment.

 Who Builds and Maintains AI Agents?